As of patch 2.0.6. an alternative avatar named Helga Hammerstorm can be acquired.

 And then at patch 2.6.21 a new heroine—not an alternative avatar—got added in the roster... named Solstice.
 This is her◊, with and without armor.

-Bramble is a Strength hero and was released before Solstice, and is technically a female.
+Bramble is a Strength hero and was released before Solstice, and is technically a female, even if she is a plant.

 After the End: According to the Excuse Plot outlined in the "Savage" games, modern day civilization had it's downfall ages ago and in the far future humanity is once again on it's rise to power but is no longer the single dominant species on the planet as the beasts of the land had evolved and become intelligent.
 Or, rather, it was going for dominance until the Hellbourne started their onslaught at which point it became a battle for survival and an alliance of convenience with the Beast Horde was formed to fight the daemons.